tenzin-choezin/tenzin-choezin.github.io/README.md

 #### This is my personal website but it's still a working... progress.
-Read on to learn more about me.
+Read on below to learn more about me!
 <br/>

-## An introduction!
+## An introduction 🤝🏼
 My name is **Tenzin Choezin** (spelled བསྟན་འཛིན་ཆོས་འཛིན་། and pronounced Ten-zin Choe-zin).
 I'm a soon-to-be alumni of UC Berkeley, where I've studied Data Science and Economics, and completed the [Certificate in Entrepreneurship & Technology](https://scet.berkeley.edu/students/certificate-in-entrepreneurship-and-technology/) offered through our university's school of engineering.

-## My background 😁
+## My background 💁🏻‍♂️
 🌁 Born and raised in Berkeley, CA (East Bay Area)
 🧳 Moved one city over to the El Cerrito / Richmond area right before 7th grade and attended high school there
 🐻 Began my college journey at Cal as an undergrad pursuing data science